TheUser1935/cyfrin-security-puppy-raffle-lesson/Notes.md

 After installing everything, you can just run the command `aderyin` and it will print out a report in a folder that it details.

-## Cyfrin's - Smart Contract Explotes - Minimised
+## Cyfrin's - Smart Contract Exploits - Minimised

 [Cyfrin's - Smart Contract Exploits - Minimised](https://github.com/Cyfrin/sc-exploits-minimized) is a repository containing minimised examples of common exploits in smart contracts - such as DoS, reeantrancy, etc.